Working with the video element

 💡When you're working with the Content Builder, it's not possible to add a video to your page.
 They're included in block templates.

 💡Your audience can decline targeting cookies.
-In doing so, they also decline cookies from video platforms such as YouTube, Vimeo or Wistia — which results in videos being blocked.
+In doing so, they also decline cookies from the video platform where your video is hosted.
+This results in videos being blocked.
 Learn more about What happens when a visitor declines cookies.

 Add a new video to the media library

-• YouTube - Name your video and paste the URL or video ID from YouTube
+- YouTube - Name your video and paste the video URL from your browser's address bar

-• Vimeo - Name your video and paste the URL or video ID from Vimeo
+❌ Incorrect example: https://youtu.be/abcd1234 - Vimeo - Name your video and paste the URL from Vimeo

-• Wistia - Name your video and paste the URL or video ID from Wistia
+- Wistia - Name your video and paste the URL from Wistia

-⚠️ Using self-hosted videos is not available for all plans.
-If you're interested in this functionality, contact us here.
+⚠️ Self-hosted and Foleon-hosted videos are not available for all plans.
+If you're interested in these functionalities, contact us here.

 💡 YouTube Shorts are not currently supported.
 As a workaround, replace "shorts" with "embed" in the video's URL.